Social care in England: Funding

 The Institute for Public Policy Research and Age UK both maintain that social care elderly people receive should be free for those who need it.
-The need for social care for older and disabled adults is rising due to an aging population and increased numbers of disabled adults.
+The need for social care for older and disabled adults is rising due to an ageing population and increased numbers of disabled adults.
 Caroline Abrahams of Age UK said, "The problems facing social care are national, but for too long successive governments have left local councils to carry the can.
 That's been grossly unfair to local communities and above all to older and disabled people, more than 1.5 million of whom now have some unmet need for care.
 This is such a big problem now that to have credibility at this election every political party that aspires to govern needs to bring forward a policy to fix care, once and for all."

 Current provision

 The provision of social care by local councils was not changed at the creation of the NHS.
 As a consequence, council provision continued to be limited to the poor.
 One of the first acts of the Conservative Prime Minister Ted Heath was to pass the 1970 National Insurance Act, introducing Attendance Allowance as a universal welfare payment for those needing social care.

 The majority of those assessed as requiring adult social care in England are financially assessed and then expected to pay towards it, although Attendance Allowance, and its equivalents in other age groups (components of Disability Living Allowance, and Personal Independence Payments), assume income from some savings.
 However, for complex care needs, and residential care, this is often not enough money to fully cover the cost.
 Financial assistance is available from local councils to cover the remainder of costs up to an amount expected to meet needs, but it remains means-tested, and is thus targeted at those whose assets and income are not sufficient to pay for their care.
 Some local authorities have schemes which enable care costs to be postponed, though evidence in 2011 suggested this was not available from all local authorities.